 In July 2022, we entered into a Standby Equity Purchase Agreement (the "Equity Purchase Agreement") with YA II PN, Ltd. ("Yorkville"), whereby we have the right, but not the obligation, to sell to Yorkville up to \$100.0 million of our shares of common stock at our request until July 18, 2025, subject to certain conditions.
 The shares of our common stock that may be issued under the Equity Purchase Agreement may be sold by us to Yorkville at our discretion from time to time and sales of our common stock under the Equity Purchase Agreement will depend upon market conditions and other factors.
-Additionally, in no event may we sell more than 6,511,532 shares of our common stock to Yorkville under the Equity Purchase Agreement, which number of shares is equal to 19.99% of the shares of the Company's common stock outstanding immediately prior to the execution of the Equity Purchase Agreement (the "Exchange Cap"), unless we obtain stockholder approval to issue shares of common stock in excess of the Exchange Cap in accordance with applicable NYSE rules or comply with certain other requirements as described in the Equity Purchase Agreement.
+Additionally, in no event may we sell more than 6,511,532 shares of our common stock to Yorkville under the Equity Purchase Agreement, which number of shares is equal to 19.99% of the shares of the Company's common stock in excess of the Exchange Cap in accordance with applicable NYSE rules or comply with certain other requirements as described in the Equity Purchase Agreement.
 As a result, unless our stock price exceeds \$15.33, we will be unable to sell the full \$100.0 million commitment to Yorkville without seeking stockholder approval to issue additional shares in excess of the Exchange Cap.
 As of February 29, 2024, under the terms of the Equity Purchase Agreement we would be able to raise gross proceeds of approximately \$11.9 million.
 We may ultimately decide to sell all or some of the shares of our common stock that may be available for us to sell pursuant to the Equity Purchase Agreement.
-Because the purchase price per share to be paid by Yorkville for the shares of common stock that we may elect to sell under the Equity Purchase Agreement will fluctuate based on the market prices of our common stock during the applicable pricing period for each of those sales, it is not possible for us to predict, as of the date of this report and prior to any such sales, the number of shares of common stock that we will sell under the Equity Purchase Agreement, the purchase price per share or the aggregate gross proceeds that we will receive from those purchases under the Equity Purchase Agreement.
-Further, the resale by Yorkville of a significant amount of shares at any given time, or the perception that these sales may occur, could cause the market price of our common stock to decline and to be highly volatile.
+Because the purchase price per share to be paid by Yorkville for the shares of common stock that we may elect to sell under the Equity Purchase Agreement will fluctuate based on the market prices of our common stock that we will sell under the Equity Purchase Agreement will fluctuate based on the market prices of our common stock that we will sell under the Equity Purchase Agreement to any such sales, the number of shares of common stock that we will sell under the Equity Purchase Agreement of asignificant amount of shares at eagregat perception that these sales may occur, could cause the market price of our common stock to decline and to be highly volatile.